dstraub/satellite-plugin/README.md

 -  editing and updating configuration files from configuration channels
 -  executing scripts on remote systems within a system group (via Satellite scheduling/osad or ssh)

+The plugin does not use external programs, which means it can be used on any machine (without packages like rhnpush, spacewalk-backend-libs).

 Installation
 ------------